 B. No Refund.
-No refund of filing fee shall be permitted for any reason even if the candidate withdraws voluntarily or is disgualified under the provisions of this law.
+No refund of filing fee shall be permitted for any reason even if the candidate withdraws voluntarily or is disqualified under the provisions of this law.

-♦ 36.
-Filing of Candidacy; Certification-of-Eligibility; Withdrawal of Candidacy
+• 36.
+Filing of Candidacy: Certification of Eligibility: Withdrawal of Candidacy

-A. Filing Period.
-The filing date shall be for a eight four (4) day period commencing at 8:00 a.m. on the first Monday of March of the election year and ending at 5:00 p.m. on the first Thursday following the first Monday second Wednesday of March.
-The deadline for filing for an elected office of the Cherokee Nation shall be publicized by the Election Commission.

-B. Certifications and Acknowledgments.
-In order to be eligible to run for elective office, each prospective candidate shall submit an application established by the Election Commission, which at a minimum shall contain the following:

-1. Proof of citizenship and membership by Indian blood consisting of his or her certificate of degree of Indian blood card and a Cherokee Nation membership card issued in his or her name in accordance with Article III of the Constitution and C.N.C.A.
-Title 11;

-2. Proof of residency;

-3. Proof of age;

-4. Certification that at time of filing that he or she is not an employee of the Cherokee Nation, including any corporation, agency or other entity which is at least fifty-one percent owned by the Cherokee Nation, and acknowledgment that he or she understands that should he or she become an employee during the election process, he or she shall be automatically disqualified as a candidate;

-5. Certification that if elected to office, said candidate shall resolve all conflicts of interest as defined by Title 28 of the Cherokee Nation Code Annotated;

-6. Acknowledgment that said candidate shall be automatically disqualified in the event that any false or misleading information or statements are made in filing for office; and

-7. Such other documents, certifications and acknowledgments required by regulation of the Election Commission.

-C. Background Checks and Eligibility Certification.
+- A. Filing Period.
+The filing date shall be for an eight day period commencing at 8:00 a.m. on the first Monday of February of the election year and ending at 5:00 p.m. on the second Wednesday of February.
+The deadline for filing for an elected office of the Cherokee Nation shall be publicized by the Election Commission. - B. Certifications and Acknowledgments.
+In order to be eligible to run for elective office, each prospective candidate shall submit an application established by the Election Commission, which at a minimum shall contain the following: - 1.
+Proof of citizenship and membership by Indian blood consisting of his or her certificate of degree of Indian blood card and a Cherokee Nation membership card issued in his or her name in accordance with Article III of the Constitution and C.N.C.A.
+Title 11; - 2.
+Proof of residency; - 3.
+Proof of age; - 4.
+Certification that at time of filing that he or she is not an employee of the Cherokee Nation, including any corporation, agency or other entity which is at least fifty-one percent owned by the Cherokee Nation, and acknowledgment that he or she understands that should he or she become an employee during the election process, he or she shall be automatically disqualified as a candidate; - 5.
+Certification that if elected to office, said candidate shall resolve all conflicts of interest as defined by Title 28 of the Cherokee Nation Code Annotated; - 6.
+Acknowledgment that said candidate shall be automatically disqualified in the event that any false or misleading information or statements are made in filing for office; and - 7.
+Such other documents, certifications and acknowledgments required by regulation of the Election Commission. - C. Background Checks and Eligibility Certification.
 The Election Commission shall conduct background checks and review all information necessary for a determination of eligibility pursuant to regulations prescribed by the Commission.
-The Election Commission shall issue an official letter certifying the eligibility of each candidate or denying said eligibility, within twelve (12) working days after the close of the filing period.
+The Election Commission shall issue an official letter certifying the eligibility of each candidate or denying said eligibility, within twelve (12) working days after the close of the filing period. - ♦ 37.
+Challenges filing period.

-D. Withdrawal of Candidacy.
-Any candidate who wishes to withdraw from the election shall have the opportunity to do so by providing a formal written notice to the Election Commission ten (10) working days after the deadline for filing.

-♦ 37.
-Challenges.

-A. Third Party Challenge of Eligibility.
-Any member of the Cherokee Nation registered eligible to vote shall have the right to contest the eligibility of any candidate to run for office.
-The protest shall be received by the Election Commission in writing within five (5) working days after the close of the filing period.
 The hearing shall be held in conformance with rules and regulations adopted by the Election Commission for the conduct of proceedings before the Election Commission.
 Such rules and regulations shall provide the candidate reasonable notice of the challenge and the opportunity to respond at a hearing before the Election Commission.

+A. Third Party Challenge of Eligibility.
+Any member of the Cherokee Nation registered to vote shall have the right to contest the eligibility of any candidate to run for office.
+The protest shall be received by the Election Commission in writing within five (5) working days after the close of the